 So, let the conversation begin.
 As I said, I expect to edit this post for a few days as comments come in.
 I’m eager to hear your thoughts.

 MapR http://bit.ly/1LT5e71 and emails

-Category: amazon elastic-mapreduce amazon-web-services apache accumulo ambari avro apache-drill falcon flume hadoop hbase hdfs hive kafka knox lucene mapreduce oozie pig solr spark sqoop tez apache-yarn zookeeper big-data cascading cloudera gartner hortonworks hue ibm industry-trends mapr oss pivotal
+Category: amazon elastic-mapreduce amazon-web-services apache accumulo ambari avro apache-drill falcon flume hadoop hbase hdfs hive kafka knox lucene mapreduce oozie pig solr spark sqoop tez apache-yarn zookeeper cascading cloudera data-and-analytics-strategies gartner hortonworks hue ibm industry-trends mapr oss pivotal

 Tags: amazon ambari apache accumulo flume hadoop hbase hdfs hive kafka mahout mapreduce oozie pig spark sqoop storm yarn zookeeper big-data-2 cdh cloudera gartner hortonworks ibm oss pivotal

 Comments or opinions expressed on this blog are those of the individual contributors only, and do not necessarily represent the views of Gartner, Inc. or its management.
 Readers may copy and redistribute blog postings on other blogs, or otherwise for private, non-commercial or journalistic purposes, with attribution to Gartner.
 This content may not be used for any other purposes in any other formats or media.
 The content on this blog is provided on an "as-is" basis.
 Gartner shall not be liable for any damages whatsoever arising out of the content or use of this blog.